 I have friends and family who are interested in my progress during the race:

 How can they know what is happening?
 During the Susitna 100 we make every effort to update the website with racers' progress, as reported from the remote checkpoints.
 Sometimes this is made difficult, or impossible, due to weather or loss of internet connection.
-Please, do not have your friends and family call us or the Point Mac General Store because they want to know where you are.

 If it is of overwhelming interest to them to know where you are at any time, either you, or they, should get a SPOT geotracker.
 Get one now and you and your racer can become familiar with its operation before race day.
 Chances are, your racer spends quite a bit of time in the wilderness and can use this device year-round.

 Little Su 50K results are posted on the website as soon as possible after the completion of the race based on internet availability.

 My friends and family want to follow me around the course.
 Can they go into checkpoints to warm up?
 With the exception of Eagle Quest Lodge, the checkpoints are private, and very small, therefore, not available to friends, family, or spectators.
 They are staffed with race volunteers and our priority is to provide for the racers.

 Are the trails open to the public during the race?
 Yes, the trails are open and there will be general snowmobile and dog sled traffic.
 Please be aware that every snowmobile that goes over the trail "fluffs up" the snow.
 While you may think it would be great to see throngs of adoring fans, "fluffed up" snow is not what any racer really wants.
 We have a crew of dedicated snowmobile patrollers during the race to help monitor racer progress and safety.
 This provides some necessary traffic.